-I’m sure I told you about Tabbo’s first boat? (before the Pheasant Plucker with its inboard motor and Hamilton jet)?
+I’m sure I told you about Tabbo’s first boat?
+Before the Pheasant Plucker with its inboard motor and Hamilton jet?

-We had a good chuckle when we saw a wheel overtaking us on the main tar road between Howick and Estcourt: “Wonder which poor fool that belongs to?” till we heard a scraping in the rear (we hadn’t felt a thing).
-Well, it was our wheel that had parted and rushed forward to try and give us a message, so that was a problem, as we had sort of ruined whatever a new wheel might have attached to by driving on blissfully ignorant, feeling smug, dragging the axle stump on the tar.
+We had a good chuckle when we saw a wheel overtaking us on the main tar road between Howick and Estcourt: ‘Wonder which poor fool that belongs to?’ till we heard a scraping in the rear (we hadn’t felt a thing).
+Well, it was our wheel that had parted and rushed forward to try and give us a message.
+So that was a problem, as we had sort of ruined whatever a new wheel might have attached to by driving on blissfully ignorant, feeling smug, dragging the axle stump on the tar.

-We had to leave the trailer somewhere and Tabbo went back to fetch it and finally got the boat to Sarclet dam and into the water.
+We had to leave the trailer somewhere and Tabbo went back to fetch it and finally got the boat to Balmoral dam and into the water.
 Some okes came around (I think Rob Spilsbury was one) – fortunately no ladies to roll their eyes – and we launched the tiny boat and plucked the starting cord.
-There was only room for two, so Tabs was sitting in the boat with one other oke who stood in the boat and rukked and plukked.
+There was only room for two, so Captain Tabs was sitting in the boat with one other oke who stood in the boat and rukked and plukked.
 Two of us were standing in the shallow water, holding the transom.